Split-Flows: Measure Transport and Information Loss Across Molecular Resolutions: PRELIMINARIES

 Here, the effective potential $W: \mathbb{R}^N \to \mathbb{R}$ is a \textit{free energy},

-which includes energetic and entropic contributions; $E(\mR)$ is the mean fine-grained energy conditioned on $\mR$, and $S(\mR)$ is the entropy, i.e., the logarithm of the number of compatible fine-grained configurations.
+which includes energetic and entropic contributions \cite{Noid2013}; $E(\mR)$ is the mean fine-grained energy conditioned on $\mR$, and $S(\mR)$ is an entropic term, that measures the structure of the distribution of compatible fine-grained configurations.
 Coarse-graining averages over microscopic energies while introducing an entropic bias toward states with many realizations.
 This results in a smoother free-energy landscape $W(\mR)$ that is easier to sample than the atomistic potential, at the cost of information loss, as different fine-grained configurations mapping to the same $\mR$ become indistinguishable.